 - a.
 After reviewing each candidate's promotion dossier and considering the written assessments and recommendations of the Library Promotion Committee, the supervisor, the Dean of the Library, the Provost, and the candidate's written responses, if any, the President shall make a final decision whether to award promotion. - b.
 The President or designee shall notify the library faculty member in writing as soon as possible, but no later than ten (10) days after the date of the decision.
-A copy of the President's decision shall be sent to the Provost, the Dean of the Library, the candidate's supervisor, and the Chair of the Library Promotion Committee, who shall share it with the other members of the committee.
+A copy of the President's decision shall be sent

-- (a) The President shall award promotion.
-The President or designee shall notify the library faculty member in writing of the decision as soon as possible, but no later than ten (10) days after the date of the decision. - (b) If a library faculty member is denied a promotion and makes a written request to the President within twenty (20) days after receipt of notification of denial, the President or designee shall provide the library faculty member with a written explanation of the reasons why promotion was not granted.
-The written explanation shall be provided within twenty (20) days of the library faculty member's written request. - (c) Within thirty-five (35) days after the promotion decision, the promotion dossier shall be returned to the library faculty member.
-However, if a grievance has been filed, a copy of the promotion dossier shall be provided to the grievant, and the Provost shall retain the original promotion dossier until final disposition of the grievance.

-(d) Allegations of procedural deficiencies shall be subject to the grievance procedure; however, the final decision of the President as to promotion is not subject to an arbitrator's decision.
+- to the Provost, the Dean of the Library, the candidate's supervisor, and the Chair of the Library Promotion Committee, who shall share it with the other members of the committee. - c.
+If a library faculty member is denied a promotion and makes a written request to the President within twenty (20) days after receipt of notification of denial, the President or designee shall provide the library faculty member with a written explanation of the reasons why promotion was not granted.
+The written explanation shall be provided within twenty (20) days of the library faculty member's written request. - d.
+Within thirty-five (35) days after the promotion decision, the promotion dossier shall be returned to the library faculty member.
+However, if a grievance has been filed, a copy of the promotion dossier shall be provided to the grievant, and the Provost shall retain the original promotion dossier until final disposition of the grievance. - e.
+Allegations of procedural deficiencies shall be subject to the grievance procedure; however, the final decision of the President as to promotion is not subject to an arbitrator's decision.